godotengine/godot-docs/learning/features/audio/audio_streams.rst

 .. image:: /img/audio_stream_import.png

-There are other types of AudioStreams, such as AudioStreamRandPitch, which takes an existing AudioStream and modulates the pitch every time it's played back randomly (great for some sound effects), and more will keep appearing in the future.
+There are other types of AudioStreams, such as AudioStreamRandomPitch, which takes an existing AudioStream and modulates the pitch every time it's played back randomly (great for some sound effects), and more will keep appearing in the future.

 AudioStreamPlayer